d1mnewz/interviews/README.md

 - How do you train/ramp up engineers who are new to the team?
 - Who is your ideal candidate and how can I make myself more like them?
 - Describe what Human Resources means to you.
+- How do you find the best talents?
+Are you focused on acquiring the best ones?
 - Do you have shower to use at your place?
 Does anyone use it?
 - Do you have library at your place?
 Name a few books there.
 - Does project offers any business trips/onsites?